mahekaggarwal17/Sahayak/README.md

 ## Security Note

 `AGORA_APP_CERTIFICATE` stays in `server/.env.local` and is never compiled into Android.
-A development tunnel URL is public while the tunnel is running.
-The Android bearer token is still extractable from an APK, so production deployments should replace the shared quickstart token with user authentication and authorization.
+The Python server generates the Android user's RTC/RTM token and uses the Agora Python SDK to start, interrupt, and stop the agent.
+A development tunnel URL is public while the tunnel is running, so stop the tunnel when testing is complete and add appropriate application authentication before adapting this demo for production.